A Rifle is Not Enough – Part 3, by Tunnel Rabbit

 SurvivalBlog’s News From The American Redoubt

 This weekly column features news stories and event announcements from around the American Redoubt region.
 (Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
 Much of the region is also more commonly known as The Inland Northwest.
 We also mention companies located in the American Redoubt region that are of interest to preppers and survivalists.
-Today, the emphasis is on firearms and ammunition companies in the American Redoubt.
+Today, some more details on the loss of American Redoubt resident Paul Harrell.
+(See the Central & Eastern Oregon section.)

 Idaho